harumuki/thorsten-hans.com/_posts/2015-10-22-frontend-builds-6-configurable-builds.md

 ```

-If you’d like to provide a custom `user-config` just pass it as `json` object to the call like shown below.
+If you'd like to provide a custom `user-config` just pass it as `json` object to the call like shown below.

 ```javascript
 // USE THIS SNIPPET ONLY IF YOU'D LIKE TO OVERRIDE